 Going over your credit with a fine tooth comb can be time-consuming.
 But it pays off if you can eliminate any negative information.
 Even something as simple as removing an incorrectly reported late payment can give your credit score a major boost.
 That way you can look more appealing to lenders.
 You don’t want to have bad credit by accident.

 If you owe thousands of dollars on a car loan or in credit card debt, banks may still see you as too much of a risk.
 This can happen even if you don’t have bad credit.
 Calculating your debt-to-income ratio is an easy way to find out if you’ve got too much debt.

 To figure out your ratio, add up all of your debt payments.
 Then divide that sum by your net monthly income.
 If you’re shelling out 40% or more of your income each month towards debt, then you probably shouldn’t add a mortgage into the mix.

 If you have a lot of debt compared to your income, you should try to work on paying it down.
 Getting rid of your highest-interest debts first will save you money, but it may take you longer to get debt-free.
 Try kicking the smallest balances to the curb first.
 This can boost your credit by creating a wider margin between your balances and your overall credit limit.
 The more you can pay down, the quicker you should see your credit start to improve.

 Build Up Your Savings

 Having a sizable down payment isn’t necessarily a requirement for getting a mortgage.
 But it definitely helps.
 While you’re working on repairing your bad credit, you should also be working on building up your savings account.
-To simplify these tasks for you, we published reports on some of the best savings options in the industry today:

 Saving shows lenders your responsible habits with your money.
 It also shows that you have the means to cover your mortgage should an unexpected financial crisis arise.